rajivchandrasekar/SQL_Learning/README.md

-# SQL Learning
+# SQL
-Comprehensive repository for your SQL goals.
+Comprehensive repository for SQL geeks.
-Solutions to every SQL questions you can find on internet ;) HackeRank, LeetCode will be the source :)
+Repository contains unique Presto SQL solutions which you might be searching for :)